ianseu/FlowState/checkins.md

 ## This week I worked on

+- Not a lot, read about some flutter packages

 ## This week I learned

+- More about database integration with flutter

 ## My successes this week were

+- Not many

 ## The challenges I faced this week were

+- Getting stuff done, will get more done next week, was busy over break

+---

+# Week 5 Summary (10/19/2025)

+## This week I worked on

+-

+## This week I learned

+-

+## My successes this week were

+-

+## The challenges I faced this week were

+-